ENGLISH BELOW

 Kirana Diah: Bernadeta Astari

-Production: Theater Adhoc (together with New European Ensemble)
+Production: Theater Adhoc (together with New European Ensemble and Holland Festival)